Arvind Kejriwal: Jan Lokpal movement

-Establishment of Aam Aadmi Party
+National Convener of AAP

 One of the major criticisms directed at the Jan Lokpal activists was that they had no right to dictate terms to the elected representatives.
 As a result, Kejriwal and other activists decided to enter politics and contest elections.
 In November 2012, they formally launched the Aam Aadmi Party; Kejriwal was elected as the party's National Convener.
 The party name reflects the phrase Aam Aadmi, or "common man", whose interests Kejriwal proposed to represent.
 The establishment of AAP caused a rift between Kejriwal and Hazare.

 AAP decided to contest the 2013 Delhi Legislative Assembly election, with Kejriwal contesting against the incumbent Chief Minister Sheila Dikshit.
 Kejriwal became the fifth most-mentioned Indian politician on social media channels in the run-up to the elections.

-During the NDTV Townhall event before the 2022 Gujarat Legislative Assembly election, Arvind Kejriwal said, "The people of Goa have a choice between AAP and BJP.
-If you want a clean, honest government, you can vote for AAP.
-The other option is to vote for the BJP directly or indirectly.
-Indirect voting is when you vote for the Congress, that Congress man will win and go to the BJP."
-Later on in September 2022, 8 out of 11 Congress MLAs joined BJP.